ABSORPTIONS AND MERGERS

 The price in books of the new Bancolombia Company to June 30/97 was $3,480, according to a report from SUVALOR, dated Sept.
 10/97; on this same date, the intrinsic value of every share of Bank de Colombia was $450.29.

 In November 1999, the share of Bancolombia was quoted at $1,150 in the stock market and its intrinsic price was $2,954.
-At the closing of the taxable year, the losses amounted $ 197,228 (million Colombian pesos).
+At the closing of the taxable year, the losses amounted to $ 197,228 (million Colombian pesos).
 It is important to continue observing the evolution to analyze the results in the long term.

 4. GENERAL CONSIDERATIONS

 Although mergers imply a deep financial survey, it is urgent and determining to have a complement of an administrative type so that real benefits can be attained.
-It demands the processing of a programmed evolution plan which includes its implications, the possibilities of expansion and feasibility studies; besides, a clear vision of the merged company analyzed like an individual company with the fundamental changes and the possible risks is required.
-For the activities to be fulfilled, it should be established an order of priorities with a sequence properly analyzed and structured by means of a plan of value generation.
+It demands the processing of a programmed evolution plan which includes its implications, the possibilities of expansion, and feasibility studies; besides, a clear vision of the merged company analyzed like an individual company with the fundamental changes and the possible risks are required.
+For the activities to be fulfilled, it should be established order of priorities with a sequence properly analyzed and structured by means of a plan of value generation.